gloonch/Orbis/README.md

 # 🌌 Orbis

-**Orbis** is a real-time analytics platform at the intersection of astrology and finance — decoding celestial movements to generate meaningful market signals.
+**Orbis** is a real-time analytics platform at the intersection of astrology and finance decoding celestial movements to generate meaningful market signals.
+It platform at the intersection of astrology and finance decoding celestial movements to generate meaningful market signals.

 > *"Connecting the pulse of the cosmos to the heartbeat of the market."*